Canteen43/ft_transcendence/frontend/docs/ai design.md

 - **Opponent Modeling**: Learn human player patterns
 - **Cooperative AI**: Coordinate with other AI players
 - **Adaptive Difficulty**: Adjust parameters based on player performanceical exercise to demonstrate basic AI concepts while maintaining game balance and fairness.

+## Game Mechanics

+The AI design assumes the following game mechanics:

+- The ball moves only in the x-z plane.
+- Paddles move only along the x-axis.
+- The AI logic is currently implemented only for 2-player mode.

 ## Core Concept